-While regular skiing is available on the mountainsides during winter, the lake is perfect for jet skiing during the spring or summer months.
+While regular skiing is available on the mountainsides during winter, the lake is perfect for jet skiing in spring or summer.

-Considering the massive appeal and the variety of activities one can engage in, Lake Nottely figures as one of the best locations to visit in Georgia.
+Considering the massive appeal and the variety of activities one can engage in, Lake Nottely is one of the best locations to visit in Georgia.